 Hodges Small Cap Fund (HDPSX)

-The Hodges Small Cap Fund experienced a 16.67% gain in the first quarter of the 2019 compared to a gain in the Russell 2000 Index of 14.58%.
-Outperformance in the most recent quarter reflected a sharp recovery in many of the Fund’s technology, consumer, industrial, and material related stocks.
-Looking ahead, we now view the risk reward for holding small cap stocks as balanced.
+The Hodges Small Cap Fund experienced a loss of 39.63% in the March quarter of 2020, which compared to a loss in the Russell 2000 Index of 30.61%.
+Disappointing relative performance in the most recent quarter reflected severe weakness in many of the Fund’s consumer, banks, homebuilding, and energy related names.
+Although small caps in general are more volatile during market selloffs due in part to their trading liquidity, we view the current risk reward for holding small cap stocks as attractive and would note that small caps have historically led coming out of most bear markets.

-The Hodges Small Cap Fund remains well diversified across industrials, transportation, financial services, technology, and consumer-related names, which we believe can contribute to the Fund's long-term performance.
-The Fund has recently taken profits in several stocks that appeared fairly valued relative to their underlying fundamentals and established several new positions that we view as having an attractive risk/reward profile.
-The total number of stocks held in the Fund at the end of the recent quarter was 54 compared to 50 at the beginning of the quarter.
-The top ten holdings at the end of the quarter represented 33.52% of the Fund's holdings and included Texas Pacific Land Trust (TPL) Brunswick Corp.
-(BC), Commercial Metals Co.
+The recent market turbulence has provided us the opportunity to reposition the Small Cap Fund to take advantage of dislocations that have occurred between prudent asset valuations and distressed selling across small caps with less trading liquidity.
+As a result, we have over-weighted several of our high conviction ideas that we view as having an attractive risk/reward profile.
+The Small Cap Fund remains well diversified across industrials, transportation, financial services, technology, and consumer-related names, which we believe can contribute to the Fund's long-term performance.
+The total number of stocks held in the Fund at the end of the quarter was 49.
+The top ten holdings at the end of the quarter represented 44.97% of the Fund's holdings and included Commercial Metals Co.
 (CMC), Eagle Materials Inc. (EXP), Exact Sciences Corp.
-(EXAS), Healthequity Inc. (HQY), Legacy Texas Financial Group (LTXB), Ollies Bargain Outlet Holdings Inc. (OLLI), Texas Pacific Land Trust (TPL), U.S. Concrete Inc. (USCR), WPX Energy (WPX).
+(EXAS), Hilltop Holdings Inc. (HTH), NCR Corp.
+(NCR), Texas Pacific Land Trust (TPL), Five9, Inc. (FIVN), Tower Semiconductor Ltd. (TSEM), U.S. Concrete, Inc. (USCR) and YETI Holdings Inc. (YETI).

 Inception: 12/18/2007 Annualized